francescorivola/client-rate-limiter/README.md

 The function of the limiter has a **hold** function that allow you to set the limiter in hold for a given duration in milliseconds and retry or not the operation.

 In the example we can see that if the response status is 200 and x-ratelimit-remaining is 0, we assume we have reached the max number of requests for server time windows.
-In this case we call hold function with the number of milliseconds given from the response header x-ratelimit-reset.
+In this case we call the hold function with the number of milliseconds given from the response header x-ratelimit-reset.

-In case the response status is 429, we call the hold with the retry option set to true.
+In case the response status is 429, we call the hold function with the retry option set to true.
 The library will re-enqueued the request at the tail of the queue to be processed as soon as the hold period ends.

 ```
 const fetch = require('node-fetch');